petrasovaa/r.patch.smooth/README.md

+## Note
+Please use version from GRASS GIS Addons repository, you can install it with:

+    g.extension r.patch.smooth

+This repository will become eventually obsolete.

 # r.patch.smooth
 GRASS GIS module r.patch.smooth fuses rasters representing elevation together by patching them and smoothing values along edges using either fixed or spatially variable overlap width.